farhanf7n/gradient-cursor-move/README.md

 ## A Blob which follows the mouse cursor

-- I made this practice app using HTML, CSS and somg JS.
+- I made this practice app using HTML, CSS and some JS.
 - I used "onpointermove" to find the mouse cursor.
 - Then i used "animate function" to add some delay and move the blob where the mouse is.